CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 internal elements of components without altering its internal structure.

-Slots are useful when, for example, we create a reusable component, such as the button, and sometimes we wish to render something different than a default <button>, and we might want that this button act like an achor <a>, so we would like the button to be part of other component that already defines its own parent, which means, that for example
+Slots are useful when, for example, we create a reusable component, such as the button, and sometimes we wish to render something different than a default <button>, and we might want that this button act like an achor <a>, so we should the button to be part of other component that already defines its own parent, which means, that for example

 Imagine we have a parent component that already decides which will be the basis component, be it anchor, div, etc. when